gggaspar/helios-translation/README.md

    contextual markers might not make sense in every language.
 As an example, some languages, like Brazilian Portuguese, need to flex adjectives according to gender, which is what the "masculine" and "feminine" contexts try to establish.
-In languages that do not flex according to gender, this contextual marker makes no sense.
+In languages that do not flex words according to gender, this contextual marker makes no sense.